alanhett/encodex/README.md

 - Removed float encoding to speed up development of string and int encoding

 ## Usage
+Edit config.js to specify your own set of ASCII characters

 ```javascript
 var encodex = require('./encodex');